-The 2012-13 AATSIHS reported 46% of Indigenous adults living in non-remote areas had met a target of 30 minutes of moderate intensity physical activity on most days (or a total of 150 minutes per week) .
-More Indigenous men than Indigenous women living in non-remote areas met the target of 150 minutes of moderate intensity exercise per week (51% compared with (41%) and reported they had exercised for at least 150 minutes over five sessions in the previous week (44% compared with 36%) .
-Indigenous men were more likely than Indigenous women to have exercised at moderate intensity (31% compared with 25%) and were twice as likely to have exercised at high intensity (14% compared with 7%) in the previous week.
+Among Indigenous adults living in non-remote areas, more males (50%) than females (41%) met the target of 150 minutes of moderate intensity exercise per week and had exercised for at least 150 minutes over five sessions in the previous week (44% compared with 36%) .
+Indigenous males (31%) were more likely than Indigenous females (25%) to have exercised at moderate intensity and were twice as likely to have exercised at high intensity (14% compared with 7%) in the previous week.
 In remote areas, Indigenous adults exceeded the recommended 30 minutes of physical activity (55%) and 21% did not participate in any physical activity on the day prior to the interview .
 The most common type of physical activity for adults was 'walking to places' (71%).
 One-in-ten (11%) participated in cultural activities, including hunting and gathering bush foods or going fishing.